 The school says: "Dulwich College (Singapore) runs a successful three-year IGCSE programme which allows the time to negotiate students through the syllabus in a less rushed or pressured time frame.
 It allows the College to teach beyond the curriculum whilst giving the flexibility to explore deeper and broader learning and it encourages greater understanding and knowledge which will benefit students in the future, through the IB Diploma Programme and beyond."

 Located close to several popular expat neighbourhoods, the Dulwich College (Singapore) campus is a five-hectare site in Bukit Batok, western Singapore.
-As you’d expected from this successful franchise of schools, there are state-of-the-art facilities and classrooms on a beautifully landscaped, purpose-built campus.
+As you’d expected from this successful family of schools, there are state-of-the-art facilities and classrooms on a beautifully landscaped, purpose-built campus.

 Each school has its own dedicated building; shared facilities include libraries, three swimming pools, sports fields, rooftop gardens, gymnasiums, three dining rooms and two coffee shops.
 The jewel in this College's crown is its performing arts centre, which has three theatres, science and IT labs, music and art rooms, and four design and technology workshops.